Augusto-de-Lelis-Araujo/SAMBA-ilum/README.md

 separation_2 = 3.00                    # Separation distance (in Angs.) between the 2nd and 3rd material.
 vacuum       = 15.0                    # Vacuum (in Angs.) to be introduced into the Heterostructure cell.
 #----------------------------------
-cell_fator = [10, 10]                  # Multiplication factor of the unit cell as a function of vectors A1, A2.
+cell_fator = [10, 10]                  # Ranges of the loop on the linear combination of vectors A1 and A2.
                                        # Note: Very high values can lead to excessive code slowness.
 #----------------------------------
 crit_mod_vector  = 3                   # Percentage variation % of the module between the vectors (A and B) of the lattices: A1_with_A2 and B1_with_B2